withastro/contribute.docs.astro.build/src/content/docs/reviewers/reviewing-translations.md

 1. Go into the "Files Changed" section if needed to find which page has been changed.
 NOTE: If the pages are for part of the tutorial, we need to let Chris/Yan know because the tutorial must be PR'd in one big PR.
 They will create a branch for that language and help get translators started working on this like a big project.

-2. Check the Netlify Deploy preview for a visual inspection:
+2. Check the Vercel Deploy preview for a visual inspection:
     - Scroll through the entire page and make sure all code blocks/notes and other visual elements are rendered properly
     - Check the page both in the translated language (to look for errant English that shouldn't be there) AND in English, to get a sense of the text